Nadreau/notion-meeting-sync-public/README.md

 Make sure the property name matches exactly in your Notion database (case-sensitive).

 ### "object_not_found"
-You forgot to share the database with your integration:
+You forgot to give your integration access to the database:
-1. Open the database in Notion
+1. In Notion, go to **Settings → Connections**
-2. Click `...` menu → "Add connections"
+2. Find your integration and click it
-3. Select your integration
+3. Select the database to give it access

 ### Transcripts aren't copying
 Make sure: